 As a replacement to the complex knee joint, the knee prosthesis is also a complex prosthesis made of multiple components, including articulating components, interlocked together.
 Femoral, tibial, and patellar components have several different positions of flexion at 0°, 15°, 30°, 60°, 90°.
 Components that are interlocked together should be tested following shear test methods depending on their position of flexion as well as in tensile and fatigue testing to ensure they are able to withstand loads.

-The featured equipment for knee prosthesis testing is the ADMET eXpert 5951 dual column electrodynamic testing machine equipped with the MTESTQuattro controller and software.
+The featured equipment for knee prosthesis testing is the ADMET eXpert 5955 dual-column electrodynamic testing machine equipped with the MTESTQuattro controller and software.

-eXpert 5900 series fatigue testing systems are fast acting high efficiency table top electrodynamic testers.
+eXpert 5900 series fatigue testing systems are fast-acting high efficient tabletop electrodynamic testers.
 Specifications include a 6 in (152 mm) stroke, 15 Hz dynamic capability, and 240 in/min (6.096 mm/min) maximum speed.
 The knee implant testing configuration included a Stainless Steel T-Slot base to easily mount different test fixtures.
 Some of the grips and fixtures supplied with the system are manual vise grips, rope grips, and wire crimp grips.

 Click here for other orthopedic device testing system configurations.